 Slightly bigger lures that make noise and vibrate are your number one choice for bass in muddy water.
 When it comes to the right lure colors, blue, black, and white are catching far more bass than other colors do in such conditions.

 These findings are based on extensive research and the answers of hundreds of largemouth bass fishermen, whom I have asked for their best lure and color picks for bass in muddy water.
 Read all about their expert tips in this article!

 QUICK SUMMARY: This article recommends 3 highly effective lures for largemouth bass in dark or muddy water.
 They include crankbaits, spinnerbaits, and softbaits and all of them can be found on Amazon.

 Best Lures for Largemouth Bass in Muddy Water

-As visibility is lower in muddy water, bass will have a harder time seeing clearly and rely more on their senses and lateral line.
+As visibility is lower in muddy water, bass will have a harder time seeing clearly and rely more on their lateral line.
 Hence, you should choose lures that: